Jump to a Chapter

 Typical regulatory considerations include:

-Some countries classify high-performance night vision and thermal imaging devices under controlled items.
-Export controls exist to prevent unauthorized international transfer of sensitive imaging technologies.
+Some countries classify high-performance night vision and thermal imaging devices under controlled items to prevent unauthorized transfer.

-Local privacy laws may limit the use of nighttime cameras in public or residential areas.
-Thermal imaging and infrared surveillance must comply with rules that safeguard personal privacy, especially when images are recorded.
+Local laws may limit the use of nighttime cameras in public or residential areas, ensuring protection of personal privacy.

 Tools, Resources, and Useful Platforms